hacknlove/orgasmoproject/docs/GettingStarted/DynamicComponents.md

 # Dynamic Components

-If you open the directory `components` of your new orgasmo application you will see that the components' filenames end with `.dynamic.jsx`.
+If you open the directory `components` of your new orgasmo application, you will see many  filenames end with `.dynamic.jsx`.

 This is the method we use to tell orgasmo that we want those components to be used dynamically.